 I think that people who’ve done their homework ahead of time have a better chance to get their case resolved.
-Now, certainly, sometimes we’re doing homework on the fly in mediation, and people have to go out and find some information while I’m in the other room working.
-But for the most part, I think if people have understand what the potential options are and what the potential outcomes are, they’re better prepared to negotiate and make compromises in mediation.
+Now, certainly, sometimes we’re doing homework on the fly in mediation.
+People have to go out and find some information while I’m in the other room working.
+But for the most part, I think if people understand what the potential options are.
+And, what the potential outcomes are.
+They become better prepared to negotiate and make compromises in mediation.

 And so, for instance, if someone is resolute about wanting to keep the house, have the divorcing homeowners explored whether they can afford to?
 Have they made a budget?
 Have they contacted a mortgage banker to talk about what their options are, if they have to buy out the other party or if they qualify?
 Or is it going to be a manageable payment?
 All those things.
-And I think the more homework people are doing in advance, evaluating their own needs and their own interests, then they have a better opportunity to get it resolved in mediation.
+I think the more homework people are doing in advance, the better they are.
+They need to evaluate their own needs and their own interests.
+Then they have a better opportunity to get it resolved in mediation.